rmgarnett/fast_wl/README.md

 ======================================

 A fast MATLAB implementation of the one-dimensional Weisfeiler--Lehman graph transformation and associated kernel.

-See the following paper for further information:
+For more details about the fast hashing-based algorithm used, see the following paper:
+> Kersting, K., Mladenov, M., Garnett, R., and Grohe, M. Power
+> Iterated Color Refinement.
+(2014).
+AAAI Conference on Artificial
+> Intelligence (AAAI 2014).

+For more details about the Weisfeiler--Lehman graph kernel, see the following paper:
 > Shervashidze, N., Schweitzer, P. van Leeuwen, E.J., Mehlhorn, K.,
 > and Borgward, K.M.
-"Weisfeiler--Lehman graph kernels."
+Weisfeiler--Lehman graph kernels.
 (2010).
 > Journal of Machine Learning Research 12(Sep):2539--2561.

 This implementation uses a fast perfect hash for performing the